Dishes With Dad

 1. While the lamb is cooking, add 2 teaspoons of olive oil and ¼ cup minced shallot to a small saucepan over medium heat.
 Cook, stirring occasionally, for around 2 minutes until translucent.

 3. Cook until reduced by half.
 Then strain in a fine mesh strainer before serving.
-If you want a thicker consistency you can add a little cornstarch slurry in the last 5 minutes on cooking
+If you want a thicker consistency, you can add a little cornstarch slurry in the last 5 minutes of cooking

 What to serve with garlic and herb crusted rack of lamb

-Rack of lamb is a little rich so I like to keep the sides fairly simple.
+Rack of lamb is a rich, flavorful dish, so I like to keep the sides fairly simple.
 Sauteed spinach, roasted Brussels sprouts, roasted potatoes, or other roasted vegetables are great options.

 More delicious roasted meats